Charlotte, North Carolina: Government

-Charlotte has a council-manager form of government.
-The mayor and city council are elected every two years, with no term limits.
+Charlotte has a council–manager form of government.
+The mayor and Charlotte City Council are elected every two years, with no term limits.
 The mayor is ex officio chair of the City Council, and only votes in case of a tie.
-Unlike other mayors in council-manager systems, Charlotte's mayor has the power to veto ordinances passed by the council; the council can override a mayoral veto by a vote of seven of its ten members.
+Unlike other mayors in council–manager systems, Charlotte's mayor has the power to veto ordinances passed by the council; the council can override a mayoral veto by a vote of seven of its ten members.
 The Council appoints a city manager to serve as chief administrative officer.

 Unlike some other cities and towns in North Carolina, elections are held on a partisan basis.
 Vi Lyles, a Democrat elected in 2017, became the 59th mayor of Charlotte, North Carolina.
-She is in her second term.
+She was elected to her third term in 2022.

 Patrick Cannon, a Democrat, was sworn in as mayor on December 2, 2013.
 On March 26, 2014, Cannon was arrested on public corruption charges.
 Later the same day, he resigned as mayor.
 Mayor Pro Tem Michael Barnes served as Acting Mayor until April 7, when the City Council selected State Senator Dan Clodfelter, also a Democrat, to serve the remainder of Cannon's term.
 Former Mecklenburg County Commission chairwoman Jennifer Roberts defeated Clodfelter in the 2015 Democratic primary and went on to win the general election, becoming the first Democratic woman to be elected to the post.
 She was ousted in the 2017 Democratic primary by Mayor Pro Tem Vi Lyles, who later defeated Republican City Councilman Kenny Smith in the general election to become Mayor of Charlotte.

 Historically, voters have been friendly to moderates of both parties.
 However, in recent years, Charlotte has swung heavily to the Democrats.
 Republican strength is concentrated in the southeastern portion of the city, while Democratic strength is concentrated in the south-central, eastern, and northern areas.
 The city had a Republican mayor from 1987 to 2009.